 One reason for this never-ending flu season is the rise in international travel.
 When it's winter in one part of the world and flus are rampant, people still hop on planes and travel to places where it's summer, bringing flu viruses along for the ride.

 Instead of thinking in terms of seasons, think of flus in terms of cycles.
 There's typically a new flu on the horizon every six weeks.

 Everyone reacts to the flu differently.
 Some people come down with very high fevers and delirium, while others run low-grade fevers and go about their lives with little disruption.
 One reason for these varied responses may be the numerous flu varieties people can contract.
 Different strains provoke different issues.
 The strength of someone's immune system is another factor.

 Mucus, Bronchitis, and Pneumonia

-Similar to sinus infections, sore throats are not always flu-related.
-Sore throats can also be due to chronic, low-grade streptococcus.
-Unfortunately, a throat culture is not always able to accurately determine if a sore throat is strep-related.
+Similar to sinus infections, sore throats aren't always flu-related.
+Sore throats can be due to chronic, low-grade streptococcus.
+Unfortunately, a throat culture can't always accurately determine whether a sore throat is strep-related.
 A child or young adult with a really severe case of streptococcus may have white spots on the back of the throat or tonsils that can be swabbed and accurately identified as streptococcus.

-You can also suffer from an Epstein-Barr virus related sore throat.
-If you have Epstein-Barr in your body, it has the ability to move through the lymphatic system and arise in the throat.
-This is especially possible if someone lets his or her body get rundown.
-People can experience this type of chronic mono at different times throughout their lives.
-The virus can cause redness and soreness that typically emerges on only one side of the throat, but can appear on both sides in certain instances.
-Although the throat can be incredibly sore, you will not develop a cough, fever, mucus, or sinusitis.
+Epstein-Barr virus can also cause a sore throat.
+If you have Epstein-Barr in your body, it can move through the lymphatic system and arise in the throat.
+This is especially possible if your body is rundown.
+The virus can cause redness and soreness that typically emerges on only one side of the throat, though it can appear on both sides.
+Although your throat can be incredibly sore, you won't develop a cough, fever, mucus, or sinusitis.